 Maintaining Safe and Caring Communities Recent Success FY 2005 Initiative Cost Center Continue to build relationships and to collaborate with County agencies and external organizations in order to enhance the safety and security of the community.
 Established a partnership with Cox Communications to provide child identification and safety events.
 This partnership involves use of volunteer Reserve Deputy Staff at community events.
-A partnership with American Association of Retired Persons (AARP) and other senior groups will create activities to teach valuable life skills and daily survival requirements (driving, personal safety, home security, etc.).
-T Administrative Services A partnership under development with other County agencies will make deputies available to educate and provide information for the At-Risk-Kids program (ARK).
+A partnership with American Association of Retired Persons (AARP) and other senior groups will create activities to teach valuable life skills and daily survival requirements (driving, personal safety, home security, etc.). ₫ ₫ Administrative Services A partnership under development with other County agencies will make deputies available to educate and provide information for the At-Risk-Kids program (ARK).
 Increased the duties and functions of the Reserve Deputy Staff (volunteers) to provide additional services to the Administrative Services community and the agency.
-Reserves are involved in child finger-printing events, assisting at fairs, presenting information at community groups meetings and providing additional staffing functions while helping to reduce costs.
-Correctional Services (ADC) Continue to implement the Live Scan and Mug Shot digital technology for post-disposition Central Criminal Records Exchange (CCRE) arrests heard by the Juvenile and Domestic Relations Court, by installing a livescan device previously used for systems testing and development.
-Planning work is underway with the Fairfax County Police Department and other affected jurisdictions in Virginia, the District of Columbia and Maryland to develop a plan to upgrade this technology in the future.
-V Agencywide Building Livable Spaces Recent Success FY 2005 Initiative Cost Center Continue to partner with local civic organizations and landlords and citizens to beautify the community with the use of the inmate workforce in the hoarding and blight abatement program.
-Community Corrections (PRC)
+Reserves are involved in child finger-printing events, assisting at fairs, presenting information at community groups meetings, and providing additional staffing functions while helping to reduce costs. lacksquare Correctional Services (ADC) Continue to implement the Live Scan and Mug Shot digital technology for post-disposition Central Criminal Records Exchange (CCRE) arrests heard by the Juvenile and Domestic Relations Court, by installing a livescan device previously used for systems testing and development.
+Planning work is underway with the Fairfax County Police Department and other affected jurisdictions in Virginia, the District of Columbia and Maryland to develop a plan to upgrade this technology in the future. ✓ ✓ Agencywide Building Livable Spaces Recent Success FY 2005 Initiative Cost Center Continue to partner with local civic organizations and landlords and citizens to beautify the community with the use of the inmate workforce in the hoarding and blight abatement program. ď Community Corrections (PRC)

-Connecting People and Places Recent Success FY 2005 Initiative Cost Center Continue to encourage inmates' use and participation in E- learning programs to foster personal development.
-Correctional Services (ADC) Installed information kiosks in the lobbies of two of the main judicial complex facilities to provide information and direction for citizens.
+Connecting People and Places Recent Success FY 2005 Initiative Cost Center Continue to encourage inmates' use and participation in Elearning programs to foster personal development.
+V V Correctional Services (ADC) Installed information kiosks in the lobbies of two of the main judicial complex facilities to provide information and direction for citizens.
 Information is updated and reviewed on a regular basis for thoroughness and relevance.
 Administrative Services and Correctional Services (ADC) Maintaining Healthy Economies Recent Success FY 2005 Initiative Cost Center Continue to implement certification programs for workforce inmates in Janitorial Maintenance and Food Services to enhance future employability.
-Increase efforts to place more eligible inmates in work programs and encourage employers to hire and train them.
-V Correctional Services (ADC) Community Corrections (PRC) Practicing Environmental Stewardship Recent Success FY 2005 Initiative Cost Center Expand the Community Labor Force, which deploys inmate work crews, to work with County agencies and citizen groups to provide landscaping maintenance and trash pickup that will save taxpayer dollars and help eliminate suburban blight.
-V V Community Corrections (PRC) Corporate Stewardship Recent Success FY 2005 Initiative Cost Center Seek and secure funding through other sources to enhance and expand security screening devices and security cameras in court facilities.
-V Administrative Services Court Services Continue to emphasize the recruitment of capable personnel, minimizing vacant positions and effectively managing the overtime requirement to cover for vacancies.
-Agencywide
+Increase efforts to place more eligible inmates in work programs and encourage M ✓ Correctional Services (ADC) employers to hire and train them. Œ u Community Corrections (PRC) Practicing Environmental Stewardship Recent Success FY 2005 Initiative Cost Center Expanded Office of Sheriff Parks Program, which deploys inmate work crews to work with the Park Authority to clean and beautify park areas and remove or destroy poison ivy and other weeds/grasses.
+Additional grant dollars will be sought in FY 2005 for further program expansion. ¥ Community Corrections (PRC) Corporate Stewardship Recent Success FY 2005 Initiative Cost Center Seek and secure funding through other sources to enhance and expand security screening devices and security cameras in court facilities.
+Administrative Services in Court iaciliues.
+Court Services Continue to emphasize the recruitment of capable personnel, minimizing vacant positions and effectively managing the overtime requirement to cover for vacancies. ď V Agencywide